Mount Carroll Historic District

 The Mount Carroll Historic District is a designated historic district in the Carroll County, Illinois town of Mount Carroll, which is the county seat.
-The district is listed on the National Register of Historic Places (NRHP), and is one of a total six sites in the county included on the Register.
+The district is listed on the National Register of Historic Places (NRHP), and is one of a total of six sites in the county included on the Register.

 The district was added to the NRHP in 1980.
 One building within the district, the Carroll County Courthouse, had already been added to the NRHP in 1973.

 The District is divided into three major sections: the traditional downtown of Mount Carroll, including the courthouse, library and business district; a residential area to the south of the downtown; and further south, the historic original campus of Chicago's Shimer College, now occupied by the Campbell Center for Historic Preservation Studies.
 The great majority of the buildings in the first two sections date from before 1900.
 Due to a fire that destroyed the original Mount Carroll Seminary campus in 1906, all of the Shimer campus buildings are from the 20th century, but most date from before 1930.

 NRHP-listed structures that are located within Mount Carroll but not included in the district are the Caroline Mark House and Nathaniel Halderman House.